-Any large business takes years to build.
+Risk management is essential to the success of your company.
+Any large business takes years to build and all this time you just cannot move without business relationships!.
 No flip-flops or renegades are tolerated here.
 Quality partners are chosen for an extended period alliances are built strategically.
 Customers have always relied on professionals who know their trade, who are apt to study the business, who are reliable in financial matters, and happy to grow together.

 However, there is no sense to believe that to find the right partner is a “job half done”.
 A great idea is nothing without implementation, the treaty conclusion is nothing without a strong collaboration during the overall goal.

-There are several phases in the process of integrating a business and an agency.
+There are several phases in the process of managing risks when integrating a business and an agency.
 And these are closely related to project development stages.

 The First Stage – Getting To Know Each Other

 Each side demonstrates their strengths, indicates their professional accomplishments, and shares their experiences.
 This phase follows a preliminary assessment of the other party’s potential.
 This is the first actual conversation which can show us whether we will be a good match, or not.

 The agency is naturally interested in a decision in their favour.
 The business hopes that their mission and resources will be passed to the right people, who won’t just disappear or swap to another project within a week.
 The business will want to rely on a proactive agency to estimate risks and make sure they stand out from the crowd while achieving the results needed to grow revenue.